 Under provisions of the Land Use Planning Act , the county commissions or governing boards exercise specific functions regarding the siting and permitting of transmission line corridors and infrastructure.
 Chapter 65, Title 67 of Idaho Code extends authority to the counties to include transmission corridors in their comprehensive plans and provides ordinance authority and processes for granting such permits.

-Pursuant to 67-6519, Idaho Code, creates a process for governing boards to follow regarding examination and consideration of an application within a reasonable timeframe, determined by the governing body.
-It also specifies that the governing board state the reasons for approval or denial of an application and inform the applicant of any action available to gain a permit or appeal a decision.
+67-6519, Idaho Code, creates a process for governing boards to follow regarding examination and consideration of an application within a reasonable timeframe, determined by the governing body.
+It also specifies that the governing board state the reasons for approval or denial of an application, specify the ordinance and standards used for their evaluation, and inform the applicant of any action available to gain a permit or appeal a decision.

 With many risks involved in transmission lines, it is important to make sure that the power for the entire state does not go out if one line is taken out by a fire, a car accident, a tree, overloads in the system, or any other possibility that nature can throw our way.
 The Western Electric Coordinating Council, or WECC, plays a role on line rating and reliability relating to transmission lines.
 The N-1 criteria refer to having all but one of all possible operations running, which makes N-1 criteria a reliability issue.
 Having the lines close to each other lowers reliability, since a single event has a larger chance of taking down multiple lines.
 This is especially a concern in Idaho, where wild fires spread rapidly in our dry climate.
 When the lines are put too close together, the chance of the power going out increases for all citizens.